scalabli/quo/docs/prompt.rst

 .. code:: python

-   import quo
+   from quo import prompt

-   quo.prompt('Please enter a valid integer', type=int)
+   prompt('Please enter a valid integer', type=int)

 Additionally, the type will be determined automatically if a default value is provided.
 For instance, the following will only accept floats:

 .. code:: python

-   import quo
+   from quo import prompt

-   quo.prompt('Please enter a number', default=42.0)
+   prompt('Please enter a number', default=42.0)